At CTU, we strive to take as much stress out of the financial aid process as possible for our prospective students.

 The Free Application for Federal Student Aid, more commonly known as the FAFSA, is the single application needed to apply for all sources of federal student aid.
-The FAFSA can be completed online at www.fafsa.ed.gov.
-It helps to complete and sign the FAFSA electronically to expedite the process.
-You can sign electronically by using a FSA ID.
+The FAFSA can be completed online at https://studentaid.gov/h/apply-for-aid/fafsa via a web browser or by using the FAFSA mobile app.
+The FAFSA can be signed electronically by using a FSA ID.
 A FSA ID can be obtained by visiting https://studentaid.gov/fsa-id/sign-in/landing and clicking on the link to register.
 If you are a dependent student for aid purposes, both you and your parent will require a FSA ID to sign the application electronically.

 Why do I have to provide parent information on my FAFSA?